jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 3 - Copying CSS selector

 Web scraping has some downsides too.
-It is slower than a simple HTTP request to a web server, because browser waits until the whole Web page is loaded before it allows you to access its elements.
-What is more, the browser generates more network traffic, which is because of the supplementary files being loaded such as image files, JavaScript and CSS, yet they usually don't prove to be useful.
-One of the biggest issues is that Web pages do change.
-This may break your code and you have to fix it to make it work again.
+The performance of different Web scraping frameworks differ between different approaches.
+It can be time consuming to find the best solution in a particular case.
+For example, Beautiful Soup (pure Python) is way slower than scraping approach with Python's regular expressions module (written in C) or Lxml, which is also written in C programming language (Lawson, 2015).
+Also, Web pages do change.
+This may break one's code and it has to be fixed before it works again.
+What is more, the information that is available, may be insufficient (Griffioen, et al. 2014).

 ## 2.3 Command line configuration